Skip to main content

 composer update

-High impact If you use the Laravel installer CLI to create new applications, update it to the version that supports Laravel 13.x.
-If you installed it with composer global require:
+Impact: high If you use the Laravel installer CLI to create new Laravel apps, update it to the version that supports Laravel 13.x.
+If installed via composer global require:

 composer global update laravel/installer

-If you use the version bundled with Laravel Herd, update Herd itself to the latest release.
+If you use the Laravel Herd bundled version, update Herd itself to its latest release.

 Breaking changes